bsampietro/btimer/README.md

 ## Installation:

 You don't need to do any installation, you can just run the main file.
-But if you want to run btimer from any directory, the best way is to download the btimer.rb file and put it in a btimer folder anywhere.
-Btimer will create a file that is used to measure time, so the directory needs to have write privileges for your user.
+But if you want to run btimer from any directory, the best way is to download the btimer.rb file and put it anywhere.
 Then you can generate a symbolic link in your bin folder on your home (~/bin) like this:

 ``` bash